Thomas Sankara: Agacher Strip War

 At dawn on 25 December 1985, about 150 Malian Armed Forces tanks crossed the frontier and attacked several locations.
 Malian troops also attempted to envelop Bobo-Dioulasso in a pincer attack.
-The Burkina Faso Army struggled to repel the offensive in the face of superior Malian firepower and were overwhelmed on the northern front; Malian forces quickly secured the towns of Dionouga, Selba, Kouna, and Douna in the Agacher.
+The Burkina Faso Army struggled to repel the offensive in the face of superior Malian firepower and was overwhelmed on the northern front; Malian forces quickly secured the towns of Dionouga, Selba, Kouna, and Douna in the Agacher.
 The Burkinabé government in Ouagadougou received word of hostilities at about 13:00 and immediately issued mobilization orders.
 Various security measures were also imposed across the country, including nighttime blackouts.

 Burkinabé forces regrouped in the Dionouga area to counter-attack.
 Captain Compaoré took command of this western front.
-Under his leadership soldiers split into small groups and employed guerrilla tactics against Malian tanks.
+Under his leadership, soldiers split into small groups and employed guerrilla tactics against Malian tanks.

 Immediately after hostilities began, other African leaders attempted to institute a truce.
 On the morning of 30 December, Burkina Faso and Mali agreed to an ANAD-brokered ceasefire.
-By then Mali had occupied most of the Agacher Strip.
+By then, Mali had occupied most of the Agacher Strip.
 More than 100 Burkinabé and approximately 40 Malian soldiers and civilians were killed during the war.
 The Burkinabé towns of Ouahigouya, Djibo, and Nassambou were left badly damaged by the fighting.

 At an ANAD summit in Yamoussoukro on 17 January 1987, Traoré and Sankara met and formalized an agreement to end hostilities.
 The ICJ later split the Agacher; Mali received the more-densely populated western portion and Burkina Faso the eastern section centred on the Béli River.
 Both countries indicated their satisfaction with the judgement.

 Burkina Faso declared that the war was part of an 'international plot' to bring down Sankara's government.
 It rejected speculation that it was fought over rumoured mineral wealth in the Agacher.
 The country's relatively poor performance in the conflict damaged the domestic credibility of the CNR.
 Some Burkinabé soldiers were angered by Sankara's failure to prosecute the war more aggressively and rally a counteroffensive against Mali.

 The conflict also demonstrated the country's weak international position and forced the CNR to craft a more moderate image of its policies and goals abroad.
 In the aftermath, the Burkinabé government made little reference to supporting revolution in other countries, and its relations with France modestly improved.
 At a rally held after the war, Sankara conceded that his country's military was not adequately armed and announced the commutation of sentences for numerous political prisoners.